 Section 6.
 Institutional Approach in Assessing and Investigating Complaints.
 ICREs are required to establish an institutional approach in assessing and investigating complaints or requests and options in resolving them, considering the peculiarities of the complaints or requests and the desired remedies of the consumer.
-Results of the assessment, investigation, and resolution of the complaints or requests shall be communicated to the complainant in printed form, regardless of mode of transmittal, and in simple and clear language.
+Results of the assessment, investigation, and resolution of the complaints or requests shall be communicated to the complainant in printed or electronic form, and in simple and clear language.